mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/querying-managing-data.md

 Mendix offers a number of ways to specify the data you want to retrieve:
 * Both the Desktop Modeler and Web Modeler offer visual ways to specify your query needs via an expression editor
-* To retrieve specific objects or a set of related objects, you can use XPath expressions (see the section [XPath](#xpath) below)
+* To retrieve specific objects or a set of related objects, you can use XPath expressions (see [XPath](#xpath) below)
-* For reporting needs where the aggregation and joining of multiple entities into a single result set is important, Mendix offers OQL queries (see the section [OQL](#oql) below)
+* For reporting needs where the aggregation and joining of multiple entities into a single result set is important, Mendix offers OQL queries (see [OQL](#oql) below)
-* A Java API is available if you want to use SQL queries on the application database (see the section [SQL](#sql) below)
+* A Java API is available if you want to use SQL queries on the application database (see [SQL](#sql) below)
-* For data sharing with other applications or data analytics tools, Mendix offers out-of-the-box support for OData on entities in your domain model (see the section [OData](#odata) below)
+* For data sharing with other applications or data analytics tools, Mendix offers out-of-the-box support for OData on entities in your domain model (see [OData](#odata) below)

 ### 1.1 XPath {#xpath}